HomeGuidesAPI ReferenceChangelog

 }

-Each of the utilities returned has a different ownership type:
+Each utility has a different ownership type:

 NameOwnership TypeExplanation